postcss/autoprefixer/README.md

 ### Ruby on Rails

 Add [autoprefixer-rails](https://github.com/ai/autoprefixer-rails) gem
-to `Gemfile` and write CSS in usual way:
+to `Gemfile` and write CSS in a usual way:

 ```ruby
 gem "autoprefixer-rails"